Official (basketball): Uniforms

 In American high school and college basketball, officials wear black-and-white-striped shirts with black side panels, black pants, and black shoes.
 Some state high school associations allow officials to wear grey shirts with black pin-stripes instead of black-and-white-striped shirts.

 NBA officials wear light grey shirts with black slacks and black shoes.
 The NBA shirt is light grey with thin white stripes, black sleeves, a black stripe on either side, a red and blue collar, the official's number in the center at the top on the back, and the NBA logo above the left breast and the Nike Swoosh on the right.
 NBA Summer League officials wear the same light grey shirt but with a black collar.
 The WNBA referee shirt is almost identical to the NBA referee shirt except that its collar is orange and the WNBA logo takes the place of the NBA logo.

 FIBA officials wear a grey (torso) and black (sleeves) shirt, black trousers, black socks, and black shoes.
 Officials in competitions organized by Euroleague Basketball – the EuroLeague and EuroCup – wear an orange shirt.
 Officials in the Israel Basketball Association wear the EuroLeague's orange shirt but sometimes wear royal blue shirts for contests between two Israeli teams.
-NBL officials wear green shirts with black shoulders and stripes on the sides with black pants.
+Australian NBL officials wear green shirts with black shoulders and stripes on the sides with black pants.
 The NBL logo is atop the breast and a sponsor's name is on the back.
 Shirts are V-neck, without a collar, and pants lack belts.

 All officials wear a whistle that is used to stop play as a result of a foul or a violation on the court.
 Hand signals are used to indicate the nature of the infraction or to administer the game.

 In higher levels of college and professional basketball, officials wear a timing device on the belt-line called PTS (Precision Timing System).
 The device is used by on-court officials to start and stop the game clock in a timely manner, rather than waiting for the scoreboard operator (timekeeper) to do so.